Posted: 09/24/12 | September 24th, 2012

 While I’ve never been in love, that’s a feeling I’ve experienced before.

-I remember the moment I walked out of the metro onto Paris’s Champs-Élysées.
+I remember the moment I walked out of the metro onto the Champs-Élysées in Paris.
 I knew right there I loved Paris.
 I could feel it in my bones.
-I loved Paris and every day I’ve spent there since has only made that feeling grow stronger.
+I loved Paris, and every day I’ve spent there since has only made that feeling grow stronger.
 Paris and I were destined for each other.